peterska/go-mhs5200a/README.md

   channel [1|2] - sets the channel number commands will apply to frequency N - set the frequency N Hz waveform name - set the waveform to name.
-Valid names are sine, square, triangle, rising sawtooth, descending sawtooth amplitude N - set the amplitude to N Volts duty N - set the duty cycle to N% offset N - set the DC offset to N Volts.
+Valid names are sine, square, triangle, rising sawtooth, descending sawtooth, sinc, normsinc amplitude N - set the amplitude to N Volts duty N - set the duty cycle to N% offset N - set the DC offset to N Volts.
 Valid range is -120% to +120% of the configured amplitude